ss2cp/Linear-Regression-Project/README.md

 ####Use automated search
 Now I use automated search, after removing *data 10* from the data set.

 Using automated forward search, we get *x2, x3, x4, and x5* are chosen, among which all are significant with *p-values* way less than 0.05.
-The over all fitting of the 4 predictors results in a *p-value* of (< 2.2e-16).
-This proves that after log-transformation, removing data 10 and automated forward selection, the model fits better. *x1 and x2* are **NOT** both in the result, so there is no multicolinearity issue.
+The overall fitting of the 4 predictors results in a *p-value* of (< 2.2e-16).
+This proves that after log-transformation, removing data 10 and automated forward selection, the model fits better. *x1 and x2* are **NOT** both in the result, so there is no multicollinearity issue.
 ```
 Coefficients:
             Estimate Std.
 Error t value Pr(>|t|)